Renewable Energy Diorama – Projects for Kids

 To represent this in the diorama, I painted the back bottom of the box blue, then painted a scene on the back of the box.
 The ocean is behind the bridge, and the power plant is on the hill in the distance.

-To represent the semi-permeable membrane, I used blue plastic diamonds that come on strip in craft stores.
+To represent the semi-permeable membrane, I used blue plastic diamonds that come on a strip in craft stores.

 You know, you gotta love Martha Stewart.
 When I was looking for ideas for this diorama, I saw one for a stable on her site, and green scouring pads were used for the grass.
 Well, they’re cheap, and the ones at the dollar store are large.
-They are also good to stick things into, because they are stiff.
-I used a two layers because I wanted to pull the corn through so it would look like it was really growing.
+They are also good to stick things into because they are stiff.
+I used two layers because I wanted to pull the corn through so it would look like it was really growing.

 One of my goals for this diorama was that things should look pretty realistic.
 Spane wanted to have corn on his farm.
 Corn is a grass, and there is a grass which everyone considers a weed, foxtails.
 Foxtails look like corn, and they grow all over the place, much to gardeners dislike.
 Spane got a garbage bag, and a pair of scissors and went down our street to cut some.
 Like all children, he didn’t see any reason to not swing the bag on the way home, so some of our “corn” got a little bent.
 No problem, I was only interested in the “ears” anyway, so bent stems didn’t make any difference.
-I used a toothpick to make holes in the one of the layers of scouring pads, then pushed the stems through.
+I used a toothpick to make holes in one of the layers of scouring pads, then pushed the stems through.